voodoo12345/credits-docs/source/transactions.rst

                 return None, "amount must be greater than 0."

             if balances[self.addr_from] < self.amount:
-                return None, "%s does not have balance to make transfer."
+                return None, "%s does not have enough balance to make transfer."

             return None, None  # valid transaction